Do you run online training or webinars? Let me suggest what you can do to make your slides attractive and easy to

 A frequent question people ask is how to organize slides in a presentation, how to apply good structure.
 To be short and simple, I’d suggest to use the standard three parts “hamburger” approach but enrich it with proper use of visual slides.
 The three presentation parts and their purpose are: Opening with purpose to get attention – each presentation should have a proper opening part: Title slide, Opening Question, Agenda.
 Body of your presentation that is here to explain your message – your presentation content split into various points.
 Start with audience benefits, not with features and details.
-Closing to call for action – summary slide, contact, final remark and […]
+Closing with clear call to action – summary slide, contact, final remark […]

 I was asked about how to represent data in different ways in a presentation.
 A quick answer I’d suggest is to consider presenting data in several ways: if you have 1-6 key numbers you want to show, write them big on a slide.
 Don’t just list them as bullet-points – it’s better to position each data as a separate text and apply e.g. matrix layout – for 4 numbers 2×2.
 Add an illustrative icon representing your data meaning.
 If you have a series of data, then data chart or data table is an obvious form.
 You can enhance the chart by adding an icon like here: Try […]

 Are you about to present large report with big amounts of information?
 And despite lots of information you still want your listeners to get the key message clearly?
 I’ve prepared some slide design ideas to tackle with such situation.